uiceds/syllabus/manuscript.md

 #### Inclusive Environment

 The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
 Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
 We are all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
 I expect each of you to help establish and maintain and environment where you and your peers can contribute without fear of ridicule or intolerant or offensive language.

+If you witness or experience racism, discrimination, micro-aggressions, or other offensive behavior, you are encouraged to bring this to the attention of the course director if you feel comfortable.
+You can also report these behaviors to the Bias Assessment and Response Team (BART) (https://bart.illinois.edu/).
+Based on your report, BART members will follow up and reach out to students to make sure they have the support they need to be healthy and safe.
+If the reported behavior also violates university policy, staff in the Office for Student Conflict Resolution may respond as well and will take appropriate action.

 #### Accommodations
 To obtain disability-related academic adjustments and/or auxiliary aids, students should contact both the instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
 You can contact DRES at 1207 S. Oak Street, Champaign, (217) 333-1970, or via email at disability@illinois.edu.